Religious sector resistance against the Marcos dictatorship: Pepito Bernardo

+San Leonardo, Nueva Ecija in 1985, in circumstances which his companions thought suspicious, but which the authorities never investigated.

 Romeo Guilao Crismo

 As executive secretary of the United Methodist Youth Fellowship, Romeo Crismo (8 December 1955–[disappeared] 12 August 1980) was instrumental in organizing the Protestant youth sector to resist the policies and programs of the dictatorship.
 Supporting himself by teaching, he also worked with the Student Christian Movement of the Philippines, the National Council of Churches in the Philippines, and the Christian Conference of Asia.

 Mariani Dimaranan

 Mariani Dimaranan (February 1, 1925 - December 17, 2005) was a Franciscan nun best known for leading the Task Force Detainees of the Philippines for 21 years, including the entirety of the 14-year Marcos dictatorship.
 Dimaranan led the Manila-based non-profit national human rights organization in documenting human rights violations, assisting victims and their families, organizing missions, conducting human rights education work, campaigning against torture, and promoting advocacy for Human Rights Defenders.

 Joe Dizon

-An activist Roman Catholic priest, Jose Dizon (September 29, 1948 – November 4, 2013), led protest actions against government corruption and human rights abuses during martial law in the Philippines, political dynasties, and the pork barrel system.
+An activist Catholic priest, Jose Dizon (September 29, 1948 – November 4, 2013), led protest actions against government corruption and human rights abuses during martial law in the Philippines, political dynasties, and the pork barrel system.
 At protest rallies against the Marcos dictatorship, he would say mass to prevent violent dispersal by the government and to boost the morale of demonstrators.
 He actively campaigned for honest elections and helped form people's organizations in rural areas to support those dealing with land grabbing, military abuses, and hamletting.
 He died of complications from diabetes at the National Kidney and Transplant Institute on November 12, 2013, at the age of 65.